 Key takeaways

-- Only a couple of extras policies offer cover for joint fluid replacement injections.
+- Only specific extras health insurance policies cover joint fluid replacement injections, which Medicare does not.

 Are Joint fluid replacement injections covered by health insurance?